ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 ???
 Let's look at the ASF - which has over 200 Apache project communities.
 In 2016 we ran a survey.

-The ASF ran a similar survey this year, which also shows a high percentage of work on our projects is directly paid.
+The ASF ran a similar survey last year, which also shows a high percentage of work on our projects is directly paid.

 ---